SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/variables.md

 char ch;
 ```

-Before you use a variable, you need to initialize it.
-You can do it during declaration, or later.
+Before you use a variable, you need to assign it a value.
+You can do it during declaration (also called *initialization*), or later.

 Examples,